MARYLAND

 Schedule V drugs, substances, or chemicals are defined as drugs with lower potential for abuse than Schedule IV and consist of preparations containing limited quantities of certain narcotics.
 Schedule V drugs are generally used for antidiarrheal, antitussive, and analgesic purposes.
 Some examples of Schedule V drugs are: cough preparations with less than 200 milligrams of codeine or per 100 milliliters (Robitussin AC), Lomotil, Motofen, Lyrica, Parepectolin.

-Maryland DUICS attorney can be help you avoid conviction for DUICS by assessing the strength of the prosecution’s evidence against you to secure a dismissal or lesser conviction.
+A Maryland DUICS attorney can be help you avoid conviction for DUICS by assessing the strength of the prosecution’s evidence against you to secure a dismissal or lesser conviction.

 First Offense: